highoffscience/ym/unittests/README.md

 If the SUT requires extra care to test make sure CMakeLists.txt exists in the directory

 To run a unittest, eg...
-python -m unittest ym.common.textlogger.testsuite
+$ python -m unittest ym.common.textlogger.testsuite

 To run a specific test, eg...
-python -m unittest ym.common.textlogger.testsuite.TestSuite.test_OpenAndClose
+$ python -m unittest ym.common.textlogger.testsuite.TestSuite.test_OpenAndClose

-Test suites can also be run in the directory, eg... python testsuite.py
+Test suites can also be run in the directory, eg...
+$ python testsuite.py

+To prepare testing for coverage do the following:
+$ rm -rf covbuild/*
+$ . ./set_cov_env.sh
+Run the desired unit test
+$ llvm-profdata merge default.profraw -o default.profdata
+$ llvm-cov show <desired-obj-file> -instr-profile=stringops.profdata

+The desired obj file can be the .so or a .o that comprises the .so